JPSoftwareEngineer/JPSoftwareEngineer/README.md

-- 👋 Hi, I’m @JPSoftwareEngineer
+- 👋🏾 Hi, I’m @JPSoftwareEngineer
 - 👀 I’m interested in JavaScript
-- 🌱 I’m currently learning JavaScript, Python, SQL and Flasks.
+- 👨🏾‍💻 I’m currently learning JavaScript, Python, SQL and Flasks at CodingTemple.
-- 💞️ I’m looking to collaborate on JavaScript and or Python applications.
+- 🤝🏾 I’m looking to collaborate on JavaScript and or Python applications.
 - 📫 How to reach me: jpuniversityeducation@gmail.com
-- 😄 Pronouns: I am Man.
+- 🙍🏾‍♂️ Pronouns: I am Man.
 - ⚡ Fun fact: Pangolins are more closely related to cats, dogs, and bears than to armadillos and anteaters.

 <!---